cuelang/cue/doc/ref/spec.md

 #### Arithmetic operators

-Arithmetic operators apply to numeric values and yield a result of the same type as the first operand.
-The four standard arithmetic operators `(+, -, *, /)` apply to integer and decimal floating-point types;
+Arithmetic operators apply to numeric values and yield numeric value.
+The four standard arithmetic operators
+`(+, -, *, /)` apply to integer and decimal floating-point types.
-`+` and `*` also apply to strings and bytes.
+`+` also applies to strings and bytes.

 ```
-+    sum                    integers, floats, strings, bytes
++    sum
--    difference             integers, floats
+-    difference
-*    product                integers, floats, strings, bytes
+*    product
-/    quotient               integers, floats
+/    floating point quotient
 ```

-For any operator that accepts operands of type `float`, any operand may be of type `int` or `float`, in which case the result will be `float` if it cannot be represented as an `int` or if any of the operands are `float`, or `int` otherwise.
+The result of an arithmetic operator is of type `int` if both its operands are of type `int` and the result is an exact integral value.
 So the result of `1 / 2` is `0.5` and is of type `float`.

 The result of division by zero is bottom (an error).

 <!-- TODO: consider making it +/- Inf -->
 Integer division is implemented through the builtin functions `quo`, `rem`, `div`, and `mod`.